 "QSAC is thrilled to partner with the Blue Hill Troupe on their 2013-2014 season," added QSAC's executive director/CEO Gary Maffei.
 "We firmly believe that the arts — especially theatre — help us to bring about meaningful social change while raising awareness about autism and the need for supportive and person-centered services for children and adults with autism throughout our community."

+The Drowsy Chaperone features a Tony Award-winning score by Lisa Lambert and Greg Morrison and a Tony-winning book by Bob Martin and Don McKellar.
 Other members of the creative team include music director and conductor Andrew David Sotomayor, set designer Alexander Tepper, lighting designer Lauren Bremen and costume designer Kate Weiman.
 Kenneth Harmon produces.